 It's almost like a death sentence in Afghan society to be accused of this—it's something that's reacted to very strongly.
 This idea of bringing shame to your family is almost the worst thing you can do as a woman.
 Associating with such women is almost seen as associating with lepers.

 Watch: 'This Is What Winning Looks Like,' VICE reporter Ben Anderson's Afghanistan War diary:

 Women for Afghan Women, which is partly funded by independent donors internationally, is a grassroots organization run in Afghanistan by Afghan women.
 They run a system of shelters for women who have ran away from their families or who are leaving prison and have nowhere to go.
 They also run educational programs for kids and offer legal support.
 The demand is, however, much greater than what they're able to offer.

-Is there enough help coming from the
+Is there enough help coming from the international community?

 After 2001 [and the fall of the Taliban], there was a lot of funding from the international community through programs supporting women's health and education.
 There were programs in the prisons that included literacy training and basic skills training, to enable these women to somehow ensure a certain income after they leave the prison.

 At this point, though, much of that has dried up.
 As troops are being withdrawn, so is a lot of support and aid for the country.
 The situation for these women is desperate and hopeless.
 It's almost worse when they leave the prison, because they don't have the tools and resources to secure a life for themselves.